sbd-community/handbook/docs/standards/iec62443-overview.md

 ## 3. A Secure-by-Design Approach for Component Suppliers (IEC 62443-4-2)

 For manufacturers of IACS components, Part 4-2 of the standard provides the core technical security requirements.
-A secure-by-design approach, centered on establishing a robust and unique identity for each component, is the most effective way to meet these requirements.
+A Secure-by-Design approach, centered on establishing a robust and unique identity for each component, is the most effective way to meet these requirements.
 This identity, or "root of trust," is the foundation for authentication, integrity, and confidentiality.

 ### 3.1 The Foundation: Hardware Root of Trust (FR3)